open-policy-agent/opa/docs/content/how-do-i-write-policies.md

 ]
 ```

-If we had not declared `i` with the `var` keyword, introducing the `i` rule
+If we had not declared `i` with the `some` keyword, introducing the `i` rule
 above would have changed the result of `tuples` because the `i` symbol in the
 body would capture the global value.

-The `var` keyword is not required but it's recommended to avoid situations like
+The `some` keyword is not required but it's recommended to avoid situations like
 the one above where introduction of a rule inside a package could change
 behaviour of other rules.